TheMarex/ba-thesis/text/2_models.md

 Both equations are dependent on $p_z$.
 If we assume the robot walks on a flat floor, we can set $p_z = 0$.

-See figure \ref{zmp-comparison} to get an idea how much the Multi-Body ZMP derives from the estimation using the Cart-Table model.
+See figure \ref{img:zmp-comparison} to get an idea how much the Multi-Body ZMP derives from the estimation using the Cart-Table Model.

 \begin{figure*}[tb]
 \includegraphics[width=\textwidth,resolution=300]{images/zmp_comparison.png}